 Research

-My research focuses on bias-robust Bayesian evidence synthesis and reproducible statistical workflows for applied literatures where publication bias, small-study effects, and selective reporting make conventional summaries difficult to interpret.
+My research runs along two connected strands.
+The first is bias-robust Bayesian evidence synthesis: reproducible statistical workflows for applied literatures where publication bias, small-study effects, and selective reporting make conventional summaries difficult to interpret.
+The second is human-governed AI infrastructure for curriculum-scale knowledge work: systems that keep large, AI-assisted course production coherent, bounded, reproducible, and reviewable, with instructor judgment in control.

 Quantifying Evidential Rigor in Meta-Analytic Corpora